Menu

 How long does it take to learn prompt engineering?

-You can learn the core prompt-engineering techniques — clear instructions, few-shot examples, structured output, role prompting — in one to two weeks of daily practice.
+You can learn the core techniques — clear instructions, few-shot examples, structured output, role prompting — in one to two weeks of daily practice.
 Becoming reliably good at prompt engineering across different tasks (analysis, writing, code, reasoning) usually takes one to three months of working with real LLMs on real problems.

 What's the difference between a prompt and prompt engineering?